-1.3 Shareholding structure
+3. Shareholding structure

-1.3.1 Overview of the business operations of the associated company
+3.1 Overview of the business operations of the associated company

-In 2004 Food and Drinks Public Co., Ltd. has set up joint venture with Hon Chuan (Thailand) Co., Ltd. to set up Hon Chuan FD Packaging Co., Ltd. for production of plastic PET bottles, and shrink film labels.
-The registered capital was 194,865,000 Baht.
-Hon Chuan (Thailand) Co., Ltd. will be responsible for the production and distribution of the packaging materials of bottles, caps and shrink films.
-The Company has 35% shares.
+In 2004, we entered a joint venture with Hon Chuan (Thailand) Co., Ltd. to set up Hon Chuan FD Packaging Co., Ltd. with a registered capital of Baht 194,865,000.
+While th Company hold 35% shares, principal activity is to manufacture plastic bottles and plastic labels.

-Hon Chuan FD Packaging Co., Ltd. has responsibility in production and marketing because Hon Chuan (Thailand) Co., Ltd. is the subsidiary company of Hon Chuan Co., Ltd. which is the leading company in Taiwan that have expertise in production and selling plastic packaging for a long time.
+Hon Chuan FD Packaging Co., Ltd. is responsible for production and distribution, managed by Hon Chuan (Thailand) Co., Ltd., the subsidiary company of Hon Chuan Co., Ltd. which is the leading company in Taiwan that have expertise in production and selling plastic packaging for a long time.

-1.3.2 Persons who may have conflicts of interest hold more than 10% of the company's shares in subsidiaries or associates combined.
+3.2 Persons who may have conflicts of interest hold more than 10% of the company's shares in subsidiaries or associates combined.

-1.3.3 Relationship with the Business Group of Major Shareholders
+3.3 Relationship with the Business Group of Major Shareholders

-1.3.4 Shareholders
+3.4 Shareholders